xu-yuan1/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/examples/api-examples/quantizing-3d-segmentation-model.rst

 to load images in NIfTI format from `Medical Segmentation Decathlon BRATS 2017 <http://medicaldecathlon.com/>`__ dataset for 3D semantic segmentation task and the implementation of Dice Index metric is used for the model evaluation.
-In addition, this example demonstrates how one can use image metadata obtained during image reading and preprocessing to post-process the model raw output.
+In addition, this example demonstrates how to use image metadata obtained during image reading and preprocessing to post-process the model raw output.
 The code of the example is available on `GitHub <https://github.com/openvinotoolkit/openvino/tree/master/tools/pot/openvino/tools/pot/api/samples/3d_segmentation>`__.